gecrooks/landscape2stl/README.md

 To fit the magnets, take a stack of magnets, place over the magnet hole (in the correct orientation), and give the top of the stack a few lights taps with a mallet.
 If the magnet won't stay in its socket, add a small spot of superglue.

+## Affixing to wall
+Lighter tiles can be affixed to a wall using four Velcro 3/4" circles (one in each corner).
+Velcro has the advantages that tiles can bre removed and re-positioned, and there is little give hat allow the magnets to pull neighboring tiles into alignment.
+However heavier tiles (62_500 scale for example) require a more robust adhesive.
+Large 3M Command strips work well, although getting tiles aligned is more tricky.

 ## Known Issues

 ### Experimental Prototype